Do You Send Emails with Blank Subject Fields?

 The other gave me a hard time and told me that I am “too into Netiquette.”
 Hmmm….. too late – I’m a member of Netiquette Anonymous – the group of folks who want to help everyone be aware of how their use of technology can help or hinder them.
 I can’t help myself!
 (There is no NA — just kidding.
 But I do admit I am into Netiquette.)

 The third was very friendly and thanked me because they didn’t know that not including a Subject could mean their email would not be read.
 So one out of three ain’t bad.

 Always Create a Fitting Subject

-The Subject field is an important part of every email you send.
-Take the time to create a relevant phrase that applies to each email you send.
+The Subject field is an integral part of every email you send.
+Take the time to create a relevant short phrase that applies to each email you send.
 Don’t be spammy.

 Here’s a list of just a few of my Subject related articles for your convenience: